John Stossel: Views

-Science

-In 2001, the progressive media watchdog organization FAIR criticized Stossel's reportage of global warming in his documentary, Tampering with Nature, accusing it of using "highly selective...information" that placed undue emphasis on three dissenters from among the 2,000 members of the UN's Intergovernmental Panel on Climate Change, which had recently released a report stating that global temperatures were rising almost twice as fast as previously thought.
+Stossel has falsely claimed that opposition to DDT has resulted in the deaths of millions of children.
+Stossel has advocated for abolishing the Food and Drug Administration.

 In December 2014, Stossel stated that "There is no good data showing secondhand smoke kills people."
-The fact-checker website Politifact rated this statement "False", citing considerable levels of scientific research showing that secondhand smoke has caused deaths.
+The fact-checker website Politifact rated this statement "False", saying, "Stossel’s definition of 'good' might be different than ours, but there is plenty of scientific research and consensus that secondhand smoke does indeed kill people."
+In 2022, Stossel said that he used to donate to Wikipedia, however he stopped after learning about its left-wing bias.

-Praise and criticism

-Awards
+Awards and praise

 As of 2001, Stossel had won 19 Emmy Awards.
 He was honored five times for excellence in consumer reporting by the National Press Club, has received a George Polk Award for Outstanding Local Reporting and a Peabody Award.
 On April 23, 2012, Stossel was awarded the Chapman University Presidential Medal, by the current president, James Doti, and chancellor, Danielle Struppa.
 The award has been presented to only a handful of people over the past 150 years.
 Stossel received an honorary doctorate from Universidad Francisco Marroquín.

-Praise

 In promotional copy for one of Stossel's books, the Nobel Prize–winning Chicago School monetarist economist Milton Friedman wrote: "Stossel is that rare creature, a TV commentator who understands economics, in all its subtlety."
 Steve Forbes, the editor of Forbes magazine, described Stossel as "one of America's ablest and most courageous journalists."
-The author P. J. O'Rourke said, "He seeks the truths that destroy truisms, wields reason against all that's unreasonable, and uses and upholds the ideals that puncture sanctimonious idealism".
+The author P. J. O'Rourke said, "He seeks the truths that destroy truisms, wields reason against all that's unreasonable, and uses and upholds the ideals that puncture sanctimonious idealism."

 An article published by the libertarian group Advocates for Self Government notes praise for Stossel.
 Independent Institute Research Analyst Anthony Gregory, writing on the libertarian blog LewRockwell.com, described Stossel as a "heroic rogue... a media maverick and proponent of freedom in an otherwise statist, conformist mass media."
 Libertarian investment analyst Mark Skousen said Stossel is "a true libertarian hero".